Do your employees have the skills your organisation will need for the future of work?

 Share the upskilling strategy through the same forums, starting with leadership.
 Give every department time to communicate with their teams in small groups and one-on-one, and be a resource by providing templated communication so that everyone can share the same vision and goals tailored to their team’s needs.

-To address fears around automation, each team member needs to understand how their work and progress tie back to team and organizational success and see how upskilling offers them opportunities to grow in and beyond the organization.
+To address fears around automation, each team member needs to understand how their work and progress tie back to the team and organisational success and see how upskilling offers them opportunities to grow in and beyond the organisation.

 Communication goes beyond vision and strategy.
 Team members should understand the how and what behind your upskilling program.
 When communicating, make sure:

 - people know how to enrol

 - there’s a central place for questions and updates